gramanicu/Algorithm-Analysis/generator/Readme.md

 ```

 Will generate 3 test "bulks" :
-1. 75 tests with all costs equal to 1, and will permit negative cycles (althought it's impossible to happen)
+- 75 tests with all costs equal to 1, and will permit negative cycles (althought it's impossible to happen)
-2. 100 tests with costs between [`INT32_MIN`, `INT32_MAX - 1`],  (INT32_MAX is considered `infinity`), and will not permit negative cycles
+- 100 tests with costs in the `INT32_MIN` -> `INT32_MAX - 1` interval,  (`INT32_MAX` is considered `infinity`), and will not permit negative cycles
-3. 25 tests with positive random values (not fully randomised), and will not permit negative cycles (they won't happen anyway)
+- 25 tests with positive random values (not fully randomised), and will not permit negative cycles (they won't happen anyway)

 ## Building solution - Floyd Warshall